Outgoing Ghanaian Ambassador Eric Odoi-Anim says prospects for Zimbabwe’s economic recovery are bright.

 This he said yesterday after bidding farewell to President and First Secretary of ZANU PF Cde E.D Mnangagwa at State House yesterday.

-Since the New Dispensation took over office, many attempts have been made to try and ensure that the country attains an upper middle income class by 2030.
-Improvement of road infrastructure, support of the agricultural industry, mining and tourism development among others have been high on the agenda.
+Since the New Dispensation took over office, many attempts have been made to try and ensure that the country attains an upper middle income class

 The country’s engagement and re-engagement policy is also yielding intended results seen through the support from the region and beyond.
 Just last week President Mnangagwa launched an agricultural mechanization programme that is aimed at ensuring agricultural productivity and a food secure nation.
 The Belarus transport deal has also seen affordable transport for many locals.